CoveAS/bring-fraktguiden-for-woocommerce/README.md

 `release`

-- Creates a zip file for distribution
+- Creates a zip file in the release directory

 `clean`